Complete and Utter Bonkers

 ***This Review Contains Spoilers***

 So what makes this movie enjoyable?
 For starters, there is the unmitigated joy that comes from watching politically incorrect pre-code movies.
-I’ve seen some crazy pre-code films, but this just takes the cake.
+I’ve seen some crazy pre-code films but this just takes the cake.
 It’s like a train wreck, it’s so shocking but you can’t look away.
-Moments of The Barbarian are shocking, other times it’s unintentionally hilarious, yet despite this bizarre mish-mash, the film works.
-It’s engaging, there’s tension throughout, the sets and locations are superb, and there’s Myrna Loy’s bathtub scene, a moment of astounding risqué beauty, and one of the sexiest scenes in all of cinema.
-This is also the only movie I’ve seen to date which shows that the Pyramids of Giza are right beside the city of Cairo and not in the middle of nowhere.
-Who knew!
+Moments of The Barbarian are shocking, other times it’s unintentionally funny, yet despite this bizarre mish-mash, the film works.
+It’s engaging and there’s tension throughout, the sets and locations are superb, feeling like a tourist brochure at its exotic interiors and landscapes and there’s Myrna Loy’s bathtub scene, a moment of astounding risqué beauty and one of the sexiest scenes in all of cinema.
+Loy actually shows a lot of skin throughout the film in a range of skimpy attire.
+This is also the only movie I’ve seen to date which shows that the Pyramids of Giza are right beside the city of Cairo and not in the middle of nowhere – Who knew!
 Watch and observe The Barbarian in all its unbelievable pre-code glory.